xemantic/shader-web-background/README.md

 #### Option C - Download distribution

 In the future I will publish `shader-web-background` to npm.
-For now you can just download the latest minified distribution together with source map.
+For now you can just download the latest minified distribution together with source map and sources.

 ### Step 2 - Add your fragment shaders